-Meghan Markle and Prince Harry's Wedding Is Too Pretty to Eat
+Meghan Markle and Prince Harry's Wedding Cake Is Too Pretty to Eat

 "It's such an honor to be asked to do this, because for me, I've been baking since I was a little kid," said Claire, who hired past and present bakers to help her juggle her day-to-day business with planning for the wedding.
 "This is my dream to do, and to be asked to do one of the most exciting cakes is really fulfilling and wonderful.
 As it may or may not boost my business, that's obviously a bonus.
 But I don't really know what will happen, so I'm just happen to be involved."

+The finished cakes were revealed hours after Harry and Meghan were wed.

-Pastry chef Selwyn Stoby will also be making sweet treats for the reception.
+Pastry chef Selwyn Stoby also made some sweet treats for the reception.
 "You approach every Royal event with the same care and attention to detail," he said earlier this month.
 "But you don't get many opportunities to do a royal wedding in your lifetime, so this is very special."

 Harry and Meghan oversaw every aspect of their wedding menu, and they attended several tasting trials held in the Windsor Castle kitchen in March, sampling items made from scratch.